mkos11/Image-caption-generator/README.md

 # Image Caption Generator

-Image captioning is the task of generating textual descriptions of a given image, requiring techniques of computer vision and natural language processing.
+Image Captioning is the task of generating textual descriptions of a given image, requiring techniques of Computer vision and Natural language processing.

 ## Description